 Nick Cabelli for Cinetalk.net

-Life is an R-rated science fiction movie, with elements of action, horror and melodrama directed by Daniel Espinosa [who?] and starring Jake Gyllenhaal [Donny Darko, Nightcrawler], Rebecca Ferguson [The Girl on the Train, Mission:Impossible] and Ryan Reynolds [Deadpool, Van Wilder].
+Life is an R-rated science fiction movie, with elements of action, horror and melodrama directed by Daniel Espinosa (who?) and starring Jake Gyllenhaal (Donny Darko, Nightcrawler), Rebecca Ferguson (The Girl on the Train, Mission:Impossible) and Ryan Reynolds (Deadpool, Van Wilder).
 Written by the people behind Deadpool—a film whose success is the biggest reason why there are suddenly big budget R-rated genre films coming out of America—Life starts with a promising premise and timeless sci-fi trope, a crew of astronauts investigating alien life on the claustrophobic International Space Station.
 Life has a strong first act with tension, humour, visual spectacle, brooding doom and doom delivered.
 Unfortunately, the film collapses into a staid and senseless run-from-the-monster-in-the-haunted-house flick where everything unique and special set up in the first act is forgotten—or worse: contradicted—for the sake of expediently filming some people being chased around by the monster until the movie ends.

 The wafer-thin plot which is little more than a generic description of the plot of Alien or Die-Hard is populated with one-dimensional, self-narrating characters who stupidly react to circumstances without ever really intervening, spending all their time running and reacting to the monster but never really acting like the scientists, doctors and air-force veterans their characters proclaim to be.
-The helicopter pilots, cooks and orderlies of John Carpenter’s The Thing practice a stricter scientific protocol than the so-called scientists in Life.
+The helicopter pilots, cooks and orderlies of John Carpenter’s The Thing (1982) practice a stricter scientific protocol than the so-called scientists in Life.
 Plot ‘twists’ are so telegraphed that they ultimately reveal an Austin Powers level of camp.
 Leaving the theater one has the sensation of a squandered opportunity

-The first act of Life however, a tightly-paced and tense thirty minutes or so culminating in a thrilling scene where Life earns most of its R-rating, almost makes up for the forgettable and often silly plot which follows.
+The first act of Life however, a tightly-paced and tense thirty minutes or so culminating in a thrilling scene where it earns most of its R-rating, almost makes up for the forgettable and often silly plot which follows.